TITLE 8 SOCIAL SERVICES

 (c) agencies administering any other federal or federally-aided program which provides assistance in cash, in kind, or in services directly to individuals based on need, provided that the client's permission to release the information has been obtained in writing; the Food Stamp Act of 1977 and succeeding amendments require safeguards restricting the use or disclosure of information obtained from applicant or recipient households to persons directly connected with the administration or enforcement of the provisions of the act or regulations issued pursuant to the act.

-(2) State law: Section 17 of the New Mexico Works Act of 1998 requires the department to establish and enforce rules governing the custody and use of records, papers, files and communications and restricting the use or disclosure of information in these documents concerning applicants and recipients of assistance in accordance with federal legislation.
+(2) State law: Section 17 of the New Mexico Works Act of 1998 requires the HCA to establish and enforce rules governing the custody and use of records, papers, files and communications and restricting the use or disclosure of information in these documents concerning applicants and recipients of assistance in accordance with federal legislation.

 8.100.100.14 CLIENT INFORMATION: